rdeykin/ArtificialIntelligence/README.md

-This is my pacman project that I completed during my junior spring at Tulane university.
-Project was adopted from one taught at UC Berklee
+This is my semester long pacman project, adopted from a similar project given at UC Berklee, that I completed during my junior spring at Tulane university.
 Class was taught by Aaron Culotta, completed in 5/2022.
 Final Grade: A